MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-InboxRule.md

 To add or remove one or more values without affecting any existing entries, use the following syntax: `@{Add="Value1","Value2"...; Remove="Value3","Value4"...}`.

+The maximum length of this parameter is 255 characters.

 The corresponding condition parameter to this exception is RecipientAddressContainsWords.

 ```yaml